babaralijamali/aes-tool/README.md

-# aestool
+# AES Encryption Decyption Tool

-aestool is a simple AES encryption and decryption tool.
+aestool is advanced AES encryption and decryption tool.

 ## Installation

 You can install the package using pip:

 pip install aestool

+After Installing you will need to execute in command prompt or terminal directly using aestool

 ## Encrypt a text:
 (Select the option to encrypt text, provide the text, and it will generate the encrypted file, key file, and IV file.)